JOJ0/discodos/README.md

 ### Initializing the database and importing your discogs collection

 _Remove the ./ in front of the commands if you are on Windows!
-Depending on your python installation you may have to put python or py in front of them._

-The setup script creates an empty database.
+Also make sure you have the "py launcher" installed and .py files associated (see setup notes above)._

+On first launch, the setup script does several things:

+- it creates an empty database -> You should find a file named `discobase.db` in your discodos folder.

 `./setup.py`

-You should find a file named `discobase.db` inside the root of your discodos folder.
  Check if the database is working by creating a new mix.

 `./cli.py mix -c new_mix_name`